chasscepts/husler/README.md

 ## Getting Started

-To get a local copy up and running follow these simple example steps on the command line.
+To get a local copy up and running follow these simple steps on the command line.

 ```bash